arXiv/accessibility2024/source/index.md

 ## How do we make accessible research papers a reality?

 Join arXiv on April 17th, from 1:00pm - 5:00pm Eastern to delve into how we can make accessible research papers a reality.
+Accessibility ensures access regardless of disability.
 Together, we can improve our understanding and converge on practical next steps for our own organizations.
+If it's not accessible, can we really call it "open" science?
 <div style="clear:both;"></div>

 ## Explore